albertonl/babyshark/README.md

 - Catalan implementation

-- Latvian implementation

 - If you're watching this, any other you want :D

 _Programming languages:_

-- HTML (ik it's not a programming language but I'm lazy to create another list)

 - Whatever the heck you want